 That’s why I recommend you keep a daily success journal.
 It’s a great way to focus your attention on the positive and continually stay on track with your vision for your ideal life.

 Spend a few minutes each morning writing a list of what you’re grateful for in your life.
 Then, at the end of the day, write some notes on what went right that day.
 Be sure to write down everything, no matter how small it may seem.
 When you train yourself to recognize and acknowledge your own achievements, you are guaranteed to attract even more success into your life.

 4. Use Meditation to Cultivate a Positive Mindset

 Meditation can be a powerful tool to help you find solutions to problems and shift your attitude so you can attract success sooner rather than later.

-(NOTE: If you’re new to meditation or if you’ve struggled when meditating on your own, Awakening Power is a step-by-step guided visualization and meditation program that will provide you with a deeply satisfying experience.
+(NOTE: If you’re new to meditation or if you’ve struggled when meditating on your own, my 4-step meditation guide will help you get started using a simple process.

 5. Use the Rule of 5